 The big advantage of using Facebook as your dating platform is that it already knows an awful lot about you, and while that’s a bit creepy, that data is used to refine your dating choices, making it a boon in this particular case.
 Facebook can also skim your regular profile for details that it thinks might appeal to potential suitors — though you can remove anything you’re not happy with sharing.

-The big worry is that Facebook will accidentally suggest your friends, or show that you’re open to dating on your regular profile.
+The big worry is that Facebook will accidentally suggest your friends or show that you’re open to dating on your regular profile.
 Thankfully, this isn’t the case, and Facebook keeps such details quiet.
 It might take a few days for your first match to arrive, but you’ll get a push notification when it does.
-If you find someone you like, you just have to tap the heart icon on your profile to unlock the option to message them.
+If you find someone you like, you just have to tap the Heart icon on your profile to unlock the option to message them.

 With that out of the way, you’ll be able to start seeing who’s in your area.
-You can favorite people if you want to speak to them later or just really like them, and you can even browse other locations — perfect if you’re heading somewhere else for the weekend, or want to make some new friends before a big move.
-It’s easy to message people — just tap the messaging icon on their profile — and there are large, high-quality pictures available for each of your matches, so you have a good idea of who you’re meeting up with.
-You can even location share for really easy meetups.
-If something goes wrong, it’s also easy to report or block accounts — though there are a limited number of blocks for free users, which is odd, and a serious turnoff.
+You can favorite people if you want to speak to them later or just really like them, and you can even browse other locations — perfect if you’re heading somewhere else for the weekend or want to make some new friends before a big move.
+It’s easy to message people — just tap the Messaging icon on their profile — and there are large, high-quality pictures available for each of your matches, so you have a good idea of who you’re meeting up with.
+You can even location-share for really easy meetups.
+If something goes wrong, it’s also easy to report or block accounts — though there are a limited number of blocks for free users, which is odd and a serious turnoff.

 Getting started is easy.
 If you’re looking for love, you download the app, set up your account, and then invite people to join your Crew.
-Once set up, you can send profiles to your Crew, who’ll then be able to check them out for you and let you know if they think you’ll prove a match.
+Once set up, you can send profiles to your Crew, who’ll then be able to check them out for you and let you know if they think you’ll be a match.
 If you’re more the matchmaking type, you can individually search on your friend’s behalf and send them any potential suitors, along with your thoughts.
 A recent update has increased the number of Crews you can have, so you can have separate Crews for different groups of friends.

 Once a match has been found, you can chat with them through the app.
 If you’re a more private individual, you probably don’t see the attraction here.
 But if you’ve ever sent over screenshots of a potential match to your friends for approval and discussion, then this app is an absolute must-download.